neurologic/Comparative-Animal-Behavior/understanding-behavior/social-spectrum_cooperation.md

 :::

-## The evolutionary problem with altruism
+## Altruism

-**Mutual benefit** is when a social behavior results in increased fitness of all individuals involved. **Altruism** occurs when the recipient of a social act gains fitness, but the donor of the social act decreases its fitness.
+**Mutual benefit** is when a social behavior results in increased fitness of all individuals involved (like mobbing). **Altruism** occurs when the recipient of a social act gains fitness, but the donor of the social act decreases its immediate fitness.
 Therefore, the existence of altruistic behavior presents a paradox for evolutionary theorists because fitness is thought to be the main variable effecting evolutionary change (ie natural selection).

 At first, it may seem that ***cooperative altruism*** could result in mutual benefit when averaged over time (ie. when everyone you encounter are also altruists, you lose fitness by helping others, but you gain fitness when others help you).
 However, **selfishness** is the evolutionary thorn in the side of altruism.
 Selfishness occurs when an individual does not reciprocate an altruistic act.